Henry Vilas Zoo launches Conservation Club

-On Thursday, Jan.
-2, the Henry Vilas Zoo launched its new Conservation Club membership program.
+The Henry Vilas Zoo launched its new Conservation Club membership program on Thursday, Jan.
+2.

 Those who sign up to become a Conservation Club member will be able to experience perks like gift shop discounts and invites to member-only events all while supporting the Henry Vilas Zoo, its conservation efforts, and the many animals who call it home.